General environment-wide settings are configured in the 'Settings' section of System Manager.

 Start a personal runtime resource on this machine when users sign in

-While the Blue Prism interactive client is logged in, an embedded runtime resource is automatically initiated and is available for use by the user logged into the client.
-This is not a publicly available resource – it can only be used by the current logged in user.
+While the Blue Prism client is logged in, an embedded runtime resource is automatically operated and available for use by the user logged into the client.
+Note that this is not a publicly available resource – it can only be used by the current logged in user.

-To disable this runtime resource, clear the check box.
+To disable this runtime resource, uncheck the checkbox.

 This disables the embedded resource on this machine for all Blue Prism environments, not just the currently logged in environment.

 System wide settings

 Automatically back up when editing a process or business object